When financial aid, such as scholarships and grants, comes up short, federal student loans can help bridge the gap.

 A Matter of Interest

 As soon as any student loan is disbursed, it starts accruing interest.
-For federal student loans and most private student loans, you can defer payments until after your grace period, which is the first six months of leaving school or dropping below half-time status.
+For federal student loans and most private student loans, you can defer payments until after your grace period, which is six months after you graduate, leave school, or drop below half-time enrollment.

-Here’s the kicker: With a subsidized student loan, the government pays the interest while you’re in school and during your grace period and any hardship deferment.
+Here’s the kicker: With a subsidized student loan, the government pays the interest while you’re in school, during your grace period, and for any period of hardship deferment.

-With an unsubsidized federal student loan or private student loan, unpaid interest that accrues will be added into your loan’s principal balance when you start repayment.
+With an unsubsidized federal student loan or private student loan, unpaid interest accrues and will, in certain instances, be added to your loan’s principal balance when you start repayment.

 Pros and Cons of Unsubsidized Student Loans